About the program

 Stream 1

-Stream 1 will start from 2024–25.
-It will provide funding support for a small number of high-priority national CQRs.
-These will be selected via an application process.
+Stream 1 will provide funding support for a small number of additional high-priority, national CQRs.
+These will be selected through a competitive application process on AusTender.

 Stream 2